digital-blueprint/relay-base-person-connector-ldap-bundle/docs/examples.md

     }
 }
 ```

-You can find the full example at [PersonFromUserItemSubscriber.php](https://gitlab.tugraz.at/dbp/relay/examples/relay-esign-api/-/blob/main/src/EventSubscriber/PersonFromUserItemSubscriber.php).

 Afterwards best do a `composer install` to make sure caches are cleared and everything is in order.